Energy in Ohio: Hydroelectric

-Columbus is home to a national leader in hydroelectric power development, American Municipal Power, Inc. They currently have five plants under development along the Ohio River, including the 84MW Cannelton project, 105 MW Meldhahl project, 48 MW Robert C. Bird project, 72 MW Smithland project, and 35 MW Willow Island project.
+Columbus is home to a national leader in hydroelectric power development, American Municipal Power, Inc. They currently have five plants under development along the Ohio River, including the 84 MW Cannelton project, 105 MW Meldhahl project, 48 MW Robert C. Bird project, 72 MW Smithland project, and 35 MW Willow Island project.
 They also operate the existing Belleville Hydroelectric Plant.
 Other notable hydroelectric plants and operations include Stockport Mill Country Inn and the O'Shaughnessy Dam.

 Nuclear

-Ohio is home to two nuclear power plants, the Davis-Besse Nuclear Power Station and Perry Nuclear Generating Station.
+Ohio is home to two nuclear power plants, the Davis–Besse Nuclear Power Station and Perry Nuclear Generating Station.
 A third is planned for construction in Piketon, at a cost of $10 billion and with promise of 3000 construction jobs.
 The project is being led by Duke Energy.

 Piketon is already home to the Portsmouth Gaseous Diffusion Plant, a former uranium enrichment plant built in 1954 and used for energy and weaponry purposes.
 It ceased in 2001 to perform its main functions, but carried on with relatively small tasks, until the United States Enrichment Corporation, which owns the facility, constructed the American Centrifuge Demonstration Facility at the site.
 Construction also has begun on the American Centrifuge Plant, which was expected to reach commercial capacity in 2010, but because of lack of funding, has been relegated to research tasks.

 France-based Areva began operational testing of their new facility in Portsmouth, called the DUF6 project, in 2010, which will convert 700,000 metric tons of depleted uranium hexafluoride into uranium oxide.
 It became fully operational later that year in September.

 Ohio has an above average concentration of uranium in southern Ohio, as well as in the Ohio shale located in the western and central part of the state.

 Modern environment movement

 Ohio historically has suffered environmental damage from its industrial and energy base.
-Ithas been ranked last in addressing environmental issues and alternative energy consumption and 47th in carbon footprint.
+It has been ranked last in addressing environmental issues and alternative energy consumption and 47th in carbon footprint.

 The modern American environmental movement concerning legislation and awareness, including the U.S. Environmental Protection Agency and Clean Water Act, can largely be traced back to the Cuyahoga River fire of June 22, 1969.
 One of the leading causes of the fire was oil discharged into the river by nearby refineries.
 The fire also inspired the Randy Newman song "Burn On".